keras-team/keras-io/examples/vision/md/captcha_ocr.md

 img_width = 200
 img_height = 50

 # Factor by which the image is going to be downsampled
 # by the convolutional blocks.
 We will be using two
-# convolution blocks and each convolution block will have
+# convolution blocks and each block will have
 # a pooling layer which downsample the features by a factor of 2.
 # Hence total downsampling factor would be 4.
 downsample_factor = 4